sinamalakouti/sinamalakouti.github.io/_pages/about.md

 Feel free to reach me at sem238 [AT] pitt [DOT] edu or siinamalakouti [AT] gmail [DOT] com

 ## Good News!
+-  **[12.2024]** Co-organizing a workshop [Demographic Diversity in Computer Vision](https://sites.google.com/view/cvpr-2025-demodiv/ in CVPR 2025 in Nashville.
 -  **[10.2024]** A paper was accepted to **WACV'25** in Tucson,AZ.
 - **[09.2024]** Received an [Outstanding Reviewer](https://eccv.ecva.net/Conferences/2024/Reviewers#all-outstanding-reviewers) award from ECCV'24, Milan, Italy
 - **[09.2024]** Our paper [_Benchmarking VLMs’ Reasoning About Persuasive Atypical Images_](https://arxiv.org/abs/2409.10719) is available on ArXiv.